Janujan/commerce-challenge/README.md

 Details to an example script that performs the basic funcationality can be found in `v1_example.py`.
 The cart workflow can be found in `v2_example.py`.

 ## Next Steps

+* Add a nice looking front-end
+* Integrate OAuth2.0
+* Look into porting system with GraphQL